London Attractions – National Theatre – London

 National Theater

-London is a city full of endless things that you could do from visiting all the popular attractions and dining in some of the best restaurants.
-But one thing that you should be missing out on while in London is catching a theatre performance.
-There’s no place like the National Theatre that provides people with a variety of amazing shows throughout the year.
+London is a city entire of endless things that you can do, from visiting all the popular attractions to dining in some of the best restaurants.
+But catching a theatre performance is one thing you should be missing out on while in London.
+There’s no place like the National Theatre that provides people with various incredible shows throughout the year.
 So make sure you add it to your list of places to visit while in London.

 The National Theatre